MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-recording.md

 |                                                                                                                                          |                                                                                                                                                                                                                                                                                                                                                  |
 #### Where your meeting recordings are stored

 Meeting recordings are stored in Microsoft Stream cloud storage.
 Currently, the meeting recording feature is turned off for customers whose Teams data is stored in-country if Microsoft Stream isn't available in the in-country data residency region where the data is stored.
-Starting mid-February 2020, the meeting recording feature will be turned on for customers whose data is stored in-country even if Microsoft Stream isn't available in the in-country data residency region.
+In the future, the meeting recording feature will be turned on for customers whose data is stored in-country even if Microsoft Stream isn't available in the in-country data residency region.

 When this change takes effect, meeting recordings will be stored by default in the nearest geographic region for Microsoft Stream.
 If your Teams data is stored in-country and you prefer to store meeting recordings in-country, we recommend that you turn off the feature, and then turn it on after Microsoft Stream is deployed to your in-country data residency region.
 To turn off the feature for all users in your organization, in the Microsoft Teams admin center, turn off the **Allow cloud recording** setting in the Global Teams meeting policy.

-Here's a summary of what happens when you turn on meeting recording after when this change takes effect:
+Here's a summary of what happens when you turn on meeting recording when this change takes effect:

 |If you turn on meeting recording... |Meeting recordings are stored...  |
 |---------|---------|